-If Then The standard policy applies based on frequency of payment.
-See MA604D. received All of the pay amounts that will be received during the budget month are added together to get the monthly amount.
+lf Then A full month's income will be received.
+The standard policy applies based on frequency of payment.
+See MA604D.
+Less than a full month's income will be received All of the pay amounts that will be received during the budget month are added together to get the monthly amount.